 DAY 6—GULLAH CULTURE

 Gullah is a colorful mix of languages, traditions and foods from West African, Creole, Brazilian, and Jamaican heritage.
-Today on St. Helena Island, hear about the Gullah’s culture and their fascinating stories of survival.
-After, we head back into Charleston for the next two nights to explore this amazing coastal town.
+Today, hear about the Gullah’s culture and their fascinating stories of survival, as we head back into Charleston for the next two nights to explore this amazing coastal town.
 B, L

 DAY 7—CHARLESTON CITY TOUR

 Known as the city “where history lives”, we get a taste of Charleston’s beauty and charm on a city tour featuring carefully preserved historic homes and public landmarks.
-This afternoon, choose between one of our options or explore the City Market and downtown Charleston on your own.
+This afternoon, choose between an optional carriage ride or explore the City Market and downtown Charleston on your own.
 B

 On a one-hour, fully narrated tour through the streets of Charleston, you’ll see gardens, mansions, churches, and parks to learn about what makes Charleston so historic.
 Price: $65 per person